alinaqi/reachgenie/docs/workflows.md

    - Gets leads with email addresses from the company
    - For each lead:
      - Generates company insights using Perplexity service
+     - Uses enriched product data when available for email content generation
+     - Leverages product enrichment to understand product features, value propositions, and market positioning
-     - Generates personalized email content (subject, body) using insights
+     - Generates personalized email content (subject, body) using insights and enriched product data
      - Creates email log record in database
      - Adds tracking pixel to email for open tracking
      - Sends email via SMTP using company credentials